RoberAgro/RankineLab/README.md

 ## Installation

-In order to use `RankineLab` you need a MATLAB installation and the MATLAB Optimization Toolbox.
+In order to use `RankineLab`, you need a MATLAB installation and the MATLAB Optimization Toolbox.
 In addition you need to install CoolProp and interface it with MATLAB through Python.
 This may sound complicated, but it is not!

 Check the step-by-step instructions below to learn how to interface MATLAB with CoolProp in a Windows operating system.
 The installation for Linux or Mac operating systems would be similar.

 #### Step 1 - Download and install Miniconda